0xluk3/deploy-astroport/scripts/README.md

 - Scripts are blocked on MacOS (https://stackoverflow.com/questions/60087434/macos-catalina-fse-node-cannot-be-opened-because-the-developer-cannot-be-ver)
 - On slower system localterra dies in the middle of deployment, but this is system problem

-## Find me
-For any suggestions or issues you can find me on twitter @0xluk3

-todo: use other clients to e.g. create base pairs - how to import function from another file describe other clients